 Common cold: Irritate throat, watery discharge from the nose and eyes, sneezing, body chills and general body discomfort are common symptoms.
-Student should remain home if the symptoms are serious enough to interfere with the student's ability to learn.
+Students should remain home if the symptoms are serious enough to interfere with the student's ability to learn.
 Medical care should be obtained if symptoms persist seven to ten days, fever develops, or nasal discharge becomes yellow or green.

-Fever: If a student's temperature is 99.5 Fahrenheit or greater, he or she should remain home from school until any related symptoms are gone and the student is fever free for 24 hours.
+Fever: If a student's temperature is 100° Fahrenheit or greater, he or she should remain home from school until any related symptoms are gone and the student is fever free for 72 hours without the use of fever reducing medications.

-Flu: Abrupt onset of fever, chills, headaches and sore muscles may be indication of the flu.
+Flu: Abrupt onset of fever, chills, headaches and sore muscles may be an indication of the flu.
 Common symptoms of the flu include runny nose, sore throat and cough.
 Students should remain home until all symptoms subside and the child is fever free for 24 hours.